00-Evan/00-Evan.github.io/_pages/home.md

   - image_path: /assets/images/SHPD-title.png
     url: "/shatteredpd/"
     title: "Shattered Pixel Dungeon"
-    excerpt: "<b>Shattered Pixel Dungeon</b> is a Roguelike Dungeon Crawler RPG with pixel art graphics.
-Every game is a unique challenge, with four different playable characters, randomized levels and enemies, and hundreds of items to collect and use.
-The game is simple to get into, but strategy is required if you want to win!"
+    excerpt: "Shattered Pixel Dungeon is a traditional roguelike dungeon crawler that's simple to start but hard to master!
+Every game is a unique challenge, with four different heroes, randomized levels and enemies, and hundreds of items to collect and use."
     btn_label: "Read More"
     btn_class: "btn--primary"
 archive_feature: